nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

 # New-York-City-Airbnb-Market-Analysis-and-Price-Prediction
-New York City Airbnb Market Analysis and Price Prediction # Python Pro's is the name of the team i have collaborated with
+New York City Airbnb Market Analysis and Price Prediction # Python Pro's is the name of the team i have collaborated with Keerthana Allam, Hithesh Duttuluri , Charan P here is the final outcome of the notebook in html:

 # Problem Statement